Use API Keys

 API Reference Playground

-Most sections in the Palabra Documentation, such as “Built-in Voices”, include a Playground block where you can authorize using your ClientID
+Most sections in the Palabra Documentation, such as “Built-in Voices”, include a Playground block.

 and ClientSecret